rossfrank/Dynasty-Constitution/README.md

 #### Fun Champ Rule ####
 - Champion will be allowed to pick a Fun rule that is voted on at the draft to augment the upcoming season
-  - Can not effect scoring, seeding, waivers, draft picks, or trading in any way
+  - Can not affect scoring, seeding, waivers, draft picks, or trading in any way
   - Requires Commissioner approval before league proposal
   - Must be approved by 7/10 members of the league

+#### League Name ####
+- League name will be updated to reflect the number of years the league has operated

 ## __Section II - League Dues__ ##